Office clearance guide

 - Choosing a specialist contractor/office clearance company

-Map out a timeline of when the property has to be cleared so you’re then able to work backwards to organise the clearance.
+Map out a timeline of when the property has to be cleared so you’re then able to work backwards to organise the office clearance.
 The amount of time it’ll take to clear your office depends on the size of the office and how much junk you’re clearing.
 The clearance company will be able to help provide a time estimation but bear in mind that duration is partly based on how long physically it takes to do the task (assume a ½ day for a full lorry load) but just as importantly, the availability of the organization that’s doing the removal and disposal.

 If your office furniture is in good condition and you have a bit of spare time, before paying someone to take it away, consider whether it can be reused – either through sale or donation.